 - 1. On the Main tab, expand Access Policy, and click Access Profiles. - 2.
 Locate the Access Profile you created, and then in the Access Policy column, click Edit.
 The VPE opens in a new window. - 3.
 Click the + symbol between Start and Deny.
 A box opens with options for different actions. - 4.
-Click the Variable Assign option button (if using v11.4 or later, click the Assignment tab) and then click Add Item. - a.
-In the Name box, optionally type a name, such as StoreFront URI Redirect. - b.
-Click Add new entry, and then click the change link under Assignment. - c.
-In the Custom Variable box, type session.server.landinguri in the box. - d.
-In the Custom Expression box, type expr {"/Citrix/XenApp/"}.
-Where expr {"/Citrix/XenApp/"} is the URI configured on your StoreFront or Web Interface servers. - e.
-Click Finished. - 5.
-Click the + symbol between Variable Assign (or the name you typed in 4a) and Deny. - 6.
-Click the Logon Page option button, and then click Add Item. - 7.
+Click the Logon Page option button, and then click Add Item. - 5.
 Configure the Properties as applicable for your configuration.
-In our example, we leave the settings at the defaults. - 8.
-Click the Save button. - 9.
+In our example, we leave the settings at the defaults. - 6.
+Click the Save button. - 7.
 Click the + symbol between Logon Page and Deny.
-The options box opens. - 10.
-Click the AD Auth option button (if using v11.4 or later, click the Authentication tab), and then click Add Item. - 11.
+The options box opens - 8.
+Click the AD Auth option button, and then click Add Item. - 9.
 From the Server list, select the name of the AAA server you created in the table above.
-In our example, we select Citrix_domain. - 12.
-Configure the rest of the Active Directory options as applicable, and then click Save.
-You now see two paths, Successful and Fallback. - 13.
+In our example, we select Citrix_domain. - Configure the rest of the Active Directory options as applicable, and then click Save.
+You now see two paths, Successful and Fallback. - 11.
 Click the + symbol on the Successful path between AD Auth and Deny.
-The options box opens. - 14.
-Click the SSO Credential Mapping option button (if using v11.4 or later, click the Assignment tab), and then click Add Item. - 15.
+The options box opens. - 12.
+Click the SSO Credential Mapping option button, and then click Add Item. - 13.
 Configure the Properties as applicable for your configuration.
-Use the following example to include a default domain: - a.
-From the SSO Token Username list, select Custom. - b.
-In the field under Custom, type expr {"<domain>\\[mcget {session.logon.last.username}]"} where you replace <domain> with the NetBIOS domain you want to include. - 16.
-Click the Save button. - 17.
-On the fallback path between Variable Assign and Deny, click the Deny box, click Allow, and then click Save.
+In our example, we leave the settings at the defaults.